qijianpeng/awesome-edge-computing/README.md

 such as network latency thresholds or resource constraints.
 Applications for clients and fog nodes can be anything shipped in a Docker container.

+-[Fogbed](https://github.com/fogbed/fogbed): Fogbed is a framework that extends the Mininet emulator to create fog testbeds in virtualized environments.
+Using a desktop approach, Fogbed enables the deployment of virtual fog nodes as Docker containers under different network conﬁgurations.
+The Fogbed API provides functionality to add, connect and remove containers dynamically from the network topology.
+These features allow for the emulation of real world cloud and fog infrastructures in which it is possible to start and stop compute instances at any point in time.
+Also, it is possible to change at runtime resource limitations for a container, such as CPU time and memory available.

 - [FogNetSim\+\+](https://github.com/rtqayyum/fognetsimpp): FogNetSim\+\+ extends
 OMNeT\+\+, which is a well known framework for building network simulators, to model all these aspects.
 Moreover, it includes popular communication protocols for